 Amazon’s market power stems largely from its incredible ability to take advantage of the Internet and acquired e-commerce experience.
 Both of these technologies are considered “disruptive technologies,” and they’ve quickly and drastically changed the way that goods are purchased.
-Like a savvy large-scale corporation, Amazon has seen a way to leverage its strengths to enter the distribution market, and is reaping the benefits from its advanced e-commerce platform while slower, smaller players fall behind.
+Like any savvy large-scale corporation, Amazon has seen a way to leverage its strengths to go after the distribution market, in the same way as it dominated the consumer market.
+Smaller and slower players that don’t respond will fall behind.

 Just because your distribution company isn’t Amazon-sized doesn’t mean it can’t take advantage of disruptive technologies, too.